OrbitalEnterprises/eve-market-strategies/chapters/02-arbitrage.md

 ## What Makes Arbitrage Possible?

-Before we get too far into analyzing arbitrage opportunites, it is worth briefly discussing why arbitrage is possible at all.
+Before we get too far into analyzing arbitrage opportunities, it is worth briefly discussing why arbitrage is possible at all.
 At its root, arbitrage is made possible by one or both of the following market behaviors:

 1. when the ask price of a source material falls below fair market value price as determined by the reprocessing equation \(see below\); and/or,
 2. when the bid price of one or more refined materials rises above fair market value price as determined by the reprocessing equation.